mumblebaj/MMM-GasMonitor/README.md

 git pull

 ````
+## Set initial gas level

+To set the initial gas level you need to manually edit the input.txt file and set the value in the file to 100 + your daily average usage, i.e. if your daily average usage is 1.2% you would update input.txt with the value of 101.2.

 ## How to calculate your daily usage

 - Calculate the number of days you use your gas for.